- Torn between Ryobi and DeWalt tools?

 Ryobi miter saws

 Ryobi miter saws are a bit smaller, with their largest models being only 7 ¼”.
-However, they do have sliding, compound, and sliding compound models too.

 Their smaller sizes make them easier to handle and move around.

-Better tool for making miter cuts
+A better tool for making miter cuts?

 When it comes to the DeWalt vs Ryobi miter saw, Ryobi’s smaller catalog actually makes it easier to select a saw for something as straightforward as mitering.
-DeWalt has more specialized options for projects needing custom miter cuts.

 8. Table saws